 (ii) Intangible assets

-Acquired intangible assets are stated at cost less accumulated amortisation and impairment losses.
+Acquired intangible assets are stated in separate financial statements at cost less accumulated amortisation and impairment losses.

 Acquired computer software licenses are capitalised on the basis of the costs incurred to acquire and bring to use the specific software.